Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical scheme

 where $\sigma$ is a scalar associated with the current time step choice \cite{ascher1998computer}.
 For example, for BE, $\sigma = 1/\delta t_n$.

-We are interested in very fine discretizations, and we thus need to resort to Krylov methods for the approximate solution of the Jacobian linear system.
-Since the choice of the preconditioner is crucial for the convergence of such methods, here we explicitly write the Jacobians for the two-dimensional case, using the symmetrized residual equations \cref{eq:semidiscrete_csym}; similar arguments hold for the three-dimensional case, but we omit the redundant details.
-To clarify the notation, we use $\ctrial_j$ for the scalar components of the conductivity fields and $\ptrial_j$ for the pressure.
+We are interested in very fine discretizations and therefore rely on Krylov methods to solve the Jacobian linear systems.
+Since the convergence of such methods critically depends on the choice of an effective preconditioner, it is essential to establish the well-posedness of the linearized problems.
+To this end, we explicitly derive the Jacobians for the two-dimensional case using the symmetrized residual equations \eqref{eq:semidiscrete_csym} and prove that the resulting linear systems are well posed.
+Analogous arguments apply in three dimensions, and we omit the corresponding details for brevity.

-The Jacobian of the time-dependent part of \cref{eq:ijacobian} is independent of the linearization point, and it is given by
+The Jacobian of the time-dependent part of \eqref{eq:ijacobian} is independent of the linearization point, and it is given by

 where $M$ is the mass matrix associated with the basis of the conductivity components